shford/anki_lexique_flashcard_generator/README.md

 1. Step 1: Filter bogus data from the Lexique.
 2. Step 2: Intermix based on spoken/written frequency and export results into csv files.
 3. Step 3: Generate the files that will be imported into Anki.
-4. Step 4.
-Even out the number of rows in our exported csv's so that each will make exactly 500 (by default) cards.
+4. Step 4: Even out the number of rows in our exported csv's so that each will make exactly 500 (by default) cards.
+5. Step 5: Package flashcards.
+6. (No file, just manually add audio).
-5. Step 5.
-Clean audio created by hyperTTS.
+7. Step 7.
+Clean audio created by HyperTTS.

-I'd like to revise this project so that everything could be configured and run from one file, however, that will have to wait.

 # Installation / Instructions